-Task 3: SOCIOLOGICAL PERSPECTIVES
+Task 2: SOCIOLOGICAL PERSPECTIVES

-Based on your reading and the videos you have watched you are going to decide which perspectives agree and disagree and which you agree with most.
+Based on your reading you are going to decide which perspectives agree and disagree and which you agree with most.

-Each of the sociological perspectives we look at will offer a different understanding of how your life chances are impacted by your social location.
-You have now read the introduction to sociology you will have encountered Conflict and Consensus theories during that reading.
 Consensus theories believe society arises from agreement.
 Consensus theories are social theories that hold that the political and economic systems within the state or states under investigation tend to be functional (see mainstream political American and European attitudes towards capitalism), and that social change should take place gradually within the social institutions provided by it.
-Conflict theories are theories that see society arises from conflict and exploitation.
+Conflict theories are theories that see society as being made up of two or more groups with competing and incompatible interests.
+They are interested in how society arises from conflict and exploitation.
 There are a huge variety of perspectives that you will encounter in your study of sociology here are a few of the most significant: